chirag04/mail-listener2/readme.md

 # Overview

-Mail-listener2 library for node.js.
+Updated Mail-listener2 library for node.js.
 Get notification when new email arrived to inbox or when message metadata (e.g. flags) changes externally.
 Uses IMAP protocol.

+Updated Mail-listener2 includes changes and improvements from another forks.

+The changes are:

+* Avoid to process the same email multiple times
+* Fix unread param on empty response
+* Add a restart function to reconnect to imap server
+* Enhanced logging for the new features
+* Pass email object to attachment event
+* Update mime dependency version to ^1.0.0 because mime 2.0.0 package break the API

 We are using these libraries: [node-imap](https://github.com/mscdex/node-imap), [mailparser](https://github.com/andris9/mailparser).